Frequently Asked Questions

 Archstone Builders LLC

 St. Luke's School continues to raise the funds necessary for this expansion project.
-Please check out Building Our Future for more information, or contact Jocelyn Bowman, Director of Capital Giving and Communications, at firstname.lastname@example.org.
+Please check out Building Our Future for more information, or contact Jocelyn Bowman, Director of Advancement, at email@example.com.

 In addition, St. Luke's has entered into a $12 million loan to finance the construction.
-The total cost of the project to be delivered in September 2017 is $24,000,000.
+The total cost of the project delivered in September 2017 is $27,000,000.

 Will the Upper School follow the same pattern as the Lower School in terms of class schedules, student-teacher ratio, and number of teachers per grade?